 Anthropology + Technology: Why now?

-Our inaugural conference brings together pioneering technologists and social scientists from across the globe.
+Our conference brings together pioneering technologists and social scientists from across the globe.
 Its aim is to facilitate dialogue on emerging technology projects in order to help businesses benefit from more socially-responsible AI.

 Over the last few years, both academics and the media have documented the negative effects of automated decision-making (AI) in areas such as policing, finance, credit reporting, and administration of public programmes.